 2021 © Copyright Nova Scotia Invasive Species Council.
 All Rights Reserved.

-Inhabits lakes and streams with rocky bottoms and plenty of shade.
-An efficient predator of many smaller fish, mammals and amphibians.
-Not only eats native species, but also consumes much of the food which some native fish require for survival.
-Spread of both the Smallmouth Bass and Chain Pickerel threatens native fish communities in more than half of the primary watersheds in Nova Scotia.
+This species inhabits lakes and rivers with rocky bottoms and plenty of vegetation.
+It is an efficient predator of many smaller fish, mammals, and amphibians – not only eating native species, but also consuming much of the food that some native fish require to survive.
+The spread of both Smallmouth Bass and Chain Pickerel threaten native fish communities in more than half of the primary watersheds in Nova Scotia.

-If you’re in a lake or river that is known to have Smallmouth Bass, keep your fishing gear, boating gear, livewelland buckets clean so that you’re not accidentally transporting fish or fish eggs into another watershed.
+If you are in a lake or river that is known to have Smallmouth Bass, keep your fishing gear, boating gear, livewell, and buckets clean so that you are not accidentally transporting fish or fish eggs into another watershed.
 It is illegal to use or possess Smallmouth Bass as bait in Nova Scotia.
-Report any new Smallmouth Bass sites to the Department of Fisheries and Aquaculture at firstname.lastname@example.org or 902.424.4560.
+If you spot this invasive species, report the location to iNaturalist or directly to the NSISC.